codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 3. `BoxOfficeMoviesAdapter` - Responsible for mapping each `BoxOfficeMovie` to a particular view layout
 4. `BoxOfficeActivity` - Responsible for fetching and deserializing the data and configuring the adapter

+The full source code for this app can be [downloaded here](https://github.com/thecodepath/android-rottentomatoes-demo) for review as well.

 ## Tutorial

 ### Setup with the API